The Importance of Context in Successfully Enforcing Mobile Device Usage Policies

 When the iPhone first launched, it was with the slogan “This Changes Everything”.
 Prophetic words.
 As we look back, while smartphones may not have changed everything, there is no doubt they have changed the way we do most things.
 From what awakened you this morning, to the last thing you’ll check before bed, the productivity gains from a single device are without parallel.

 But most companies today face a challenging duality.
 As the Forrester Report “How to Wake Up from the Nightmare of Workplace Technology Distraction” points out, “as companies attempt to stay competitive, they inevitably introduce technologies that distract their workforces…” The same devices that make your teams more productive are also the greatest cause of productivity loss and a leading cause of accidents in the workplace and on the road.
 Mobile devices are widely recognized to be one of the most pervasive addictions in our society.

 So how do we get the best that technology has to offer while protecting your employees, your assets and the communities you serve?

 Balancing the Need to Stay Connected with the Need to Get Things Done

-Most companies that allow employees to use a mobile device, whether corporate issued or BYOD, establish policies for acceptable use, security and safety.
-Those policies are written to safeguard against distractions on the job, or behind the wheel, that can lead to safety risks, as well as to protect access to company data or networks.
+Most companies that allow employees to use a mobile device, whether corporate-issued or BYOD, establish policies for acceptable use, security and safety.
+Those policies are written to safeguard against distractions on the job, or behind the wheel, which can lead to safety risks, as well as to protect access to company data or networks.